Reading or listening, which is better for comprehension, keeps us focused, and helps us work better? Here’s the answer:

 This site is well-known for offering thousands of free books in the public domain.
 It has a growing collection of human-read audiobooks that can be accessed over the internet.

-This is an app that offers thousands of audiobooks from more than 30,000 local libraries.
+This app offers thousands of audiobooks from more than 30,000 local libraries.

 What are the Differences between Audio Books and Text to Speech?